Seasawher/mathlib4-help/docs/commands.md

 Another important difference is that the `minImports` *linter* starts counting imports from where the option is set to `true` *downwards*, whereas the `#min_imports` *command* looks at the imports needed from the command *upwards*.

+## \#import_diff
+Defined in: `«command#import_diff_»`

+`#import_diff foo bar ...` computes the new transitive imports that are added to a given file when modules `foo, bar, ...` are added to the set of imports of the file.
+More precisely, it computes the import diff between when `foo, bar, ...` are added to the imports and when `foo, bar, ...` are removed from the imports.

+Note: the command also works when some of the modules passed as arguments are already present in the file's imports.

 ## \#info_trees
 Defined in: `Lean.infoTreesCmd`